T

 landmark

-The iconic building where the Declaration of Independence and the U.S. Constitution were debated and adopted.
-Explore the Assembly Room and imagine the pivotal moments of American history.
+The birthplace of the United States, where the Declaration of Independence and the U.S. Constitution were debated and adopted.
+Explore the Assembly Room and witness where history was made.

 2. Morning